itsgarryb/itsgarryb.github.io/_posts/2020-07-16-what-is-devops.markdown

 It extends Continous Integration by automating deployments to staging and production environments.
 These deployments can have pre-requisites such as automated tests; they can even go beyond Unit Tests and require interface tests, load tests, integration tests, API reliability tests and so on.
 There is a difference between Continuous Delivery and Continuous Deployment.
 With C. Delivery you will automatically deploy on a staging environment and manual approval will be required if you want to deploy in production.
 With C. Deployment you go one step further and also automate production rollouts.
 You can use Jenkins for this or you can search for more specific tools that will hook into the Continuous Integration offered by Jenkins.
 This practice will help you reduce human errors and time required to complete the deployment process.

 ### Microservices
 It is a type of architecture used to build an application or a set of services.
-The application is based on a smaller set of services that communicates with each others through, for example, HTTP APIs.
+The application is based on a smaller set of services that communicates with each other through, for example, HTTP APIs.
 Each microservice has its own responsibility and the application is broken down into microservices according to the needs of the application domain.
 Frameworks or programming languages can be used to write microservices and distribute them, either individually or as a group of services.
 With this approach, our application will have the following benefits:
-* more easily maintainable.
-I only touch the microservice I need.
+* More easily maintainable.
+You only touch the microservice you need.
-* more resilient to errors.
-If a microservice fails, the rest of the microservices will continue to work since they are independent
+* More resilient to errors.
+If a microservice fails, the rest of the microservices can continue to work since they are independent.
-* better testable and more modular.
-You can use different languages and technologies on each microservice, using the most suitable ones case by case without committing to a single technology for the whole project.
+* Better testable and more modular.
+You can use different languages and technologies on each microservice, using the most suitable solution on case by case basis without committing to a single technology for the whole project.
 Each microservice can then be tested with separate approaches and methodologies.

 Microservices have gradually become the standard for building systems that make use of practices such as Continuous Deployment.